WhitelistVideo

 YouTube Monitoring Dashboard

-• Video watch history -- titles, thumbnails, video length, and direct links to each video
+• Video watch history – titles, thumbnails, and links to the videos

-• Screen time on YouTube -- how long they spent watching
+• Screen time on YouTube – how long they actually spent watching

 Cross-Platform Support